KessokuNet/bazarr/README.md

 This is a soft-fork/patchset of Bazarr maintained by Cappy (me) that includes various fixes and improvements that I find useful for my own use-cases, namely:

 - Enabling post-script hooks on subtitle translations
+- Per-episode overview data, passed to Lingarr for subtitle translation
 - Full subtitle translations with Lingarr instead of content mode (WIP)
 - More context injection in subtitle translation through Lingarr
 - Other minor fixes and improvements